NuiCpp/nui-documentation/docs/getting_started/installation_windows.md

 (You can skip this part and go straight to [Visual Studio Code](#using-visual-studio-code) if you use this IDE)

-1. Navigate to a directory of your choice within the msys2 clang64 environment terminal, the default path the msys2 terminal is in, is the msys2 home directory located in your msys2 installation.
+1. Navigate to a directory of your choice within the msys2 clang64 environment terminal using `cd PATH_HERE`, the default path the msys2 terminal is in, is the msys2 home directory located in your msys2 installation.

 :::info